thediyblogger/blog/content/blog/how-to-blog.md

----
++++
+categories = ["blogging"]
+date = "2019-01-08"
-title: "How to blog"
+title = "How to blog"
-description: 'You just built a brand new sexy website.
+description = "You just built a brand new sexy website.
 It looks awesome.
 Your existing clients are going to love it.
 You are about to get a ton of new customers.
 The world is great.
 A month later, you learn that your website traffic has not increased all that much.

-Your rank in google is pretty much stationary.
+Your rank in google is pretty much stationary." aliases = ["blog/2016/3/1/blogging-about-your-business","blog/2016/03/01/how-to-blog"] [images] is_pin_friendly = false name = "How To Blog" src = "/uploads/blogging.png"

-Customers that make it to your site say how great it is.
-You now have a web presence, and the customers who already know about you are finding you.
-But you want more.
-You want to grow faster.
-You want to get new customers.
-Well, lets start with blogging.'
-date: 2019-01-08
-categories: [blogging]
-aliases: ["blog/2016/3/1/blogging-about-your-business","blog/2016/03/01/how-to-blog"]
-images:
-- 'images/blogging.png'

-resources:
-- name: How To Blog
-  src: 'images/blogging.png'
----
++++

 BLOGGING 101